From scattered information to decisions that scale strategically.

 • Assess the current data landscape: what exists, what's missing, what's fragmented across programs and partners

-• Design data strategy and workflow architecture that fits the organization's mission and capacity
+• Design data strategy and workflow recommendations that fit the organization's mission, capacity, and existing systems

-• Spec and direct implementation of GIS-based monitoring, reporting, and evaluation systems
+• Define requirements and guide the design of GIS-based monitoring, reporting, and evaluation systems

-• Ensure outputs connect to real decisions — not just dashboards that go unread
+• Keep outputs connected to real decisions — not just dashboards that go unread

 Example: A global corporate sustainability program needed more than a reforestation dashboard — they needed a spatial data architecture that could scale.
 BRC led the prototype build alongside full recommendations for database modernization, data governance, partner workflows, and a phased implementation roadmap.